St Buriana

 Pulpit – Newspaper article (Western Morning News, 1905); 1905

-This piece is not represented in the photographs at PWDRO but a newspaper report on an exhibition in Plymouth in 1905 of work by Rashleigh, Pinwill & Co. describes a pulpit for St Buryan church.
+This piece is not represented in the photographs at PWDRO but a newspaper report on an exhibition in Plymouth in 1905 of work by Rashleigh, Pinwill & Co. and designed by Edmund H. Sedding describes a pulpit for St Buryan church.
 It states that the design consisted of ‘Gothic tracery and foliage, some of the detail being similar to that on the old screen in the church, to be in keeping with it’ (Ibid. p.
 8).
-The pulpit is, in fact, similar in design to others made by the Pinwill company over several decades, namely those at Crantock, Gorran, Lanteglos by Fowey, Lewannick, Linkinhorne, St Breward and St Erme.
+The pulpit is similar to several others in Cornwall designed by Edmund H. Sedding and/or carved by the Pinwills.
 The cost of the pulpit was £60 (Warner, 2022).

 Screen Restoration – Photographs (PWDRO 244/4 & 244/5); 1910